Beauty's Worth: Production

 In her 13th film, Marion Davies re-teamed with Forrest Stanley for this romantic comedy/drama.
 Location shooting was again at Point Lobos on the Monterey Peninsula.
 The centerpiece of the film is the stunning "tableaux vivants" in which Davies recreates her dancing doll routine from the 1916 edition of the Ziegfeld Follies.
 The pageant was once again designed by Joseph Urban.
 The pageant scenes were originally tinted.

-Status
+Preservation

+Complete 35mm nitrate and acetate prints of Beauty's Worth are held by the Library of Congress.

-A DVD of the film was released by Edward Lorusso with a music score by Ben Model in December 2016.
+A DVD of the film was released by Edward Lorusso with a music score by Ben Model in July 2017.

 Legacy

 On August 11, 2018 the film has been shown in Robert G. Vignola's birthplace Trivigno, with the collaboration of Pordenone Silent Film Festival, as part of a project to recover Vignola's activity.
 It has been scored live by Stephen Horne and the "Zerorchestra" ensemble from Pordenone.